fangyua666/personal_website/README.md

 # About Me
-I am currently pursuing a **B.S. in Statistics & Mathematics** at the University of Michigan.
+I am currently pursuing a **B.S. in Mathematics & Statistics** at the University of Michigan.
 My research interests lie in the field of machine learning and data analytics.

 ---

 # Education
 **University of Michigan, Ann Arbor**
 *Expected May 2026*

 **Program**: B.S in Statistics & Mathematical Science - Numerical and Applied Analysis